-How long to take it
+How long to take Voxam

-Even if you feel better, continue taking your medicine until your doctor tells you to stop.
+Even if you feel better, continue taking your medicine for as long as your doctor tells you.

 The length of treatment will depend on how quickly your symptoms improve.
 Most antidepressants take time to work, so don't be discouraged if you don't feel better right away.
 Some of your symptoms may improve in 1 or 2 weeks but it can take up to 4 or 6 weeks to feel any real improvement.
-Even when you feel well, you will usually have to take MOVOX for several months or even longer to make sure the benefits are maintained.
+Even when you feel well, you will usually have to take Voxam for several months or even longer to make sure the benefits are maintained.